Chest Masculinization FAQ

 Do I have to have a letter from a counselor before FTM surgery?

 It is our experience that, more often than not, trans-men have undergone appropriate counseling for gender dysphoria for months or years before seeking to undergo the more significant step of (relatively irreversible) surgery to enable them to fully function in the male identity.
 We feel that this is both appropriate and helpful in the pre-operative phase, and therefore counseling and/or functioning in the male gender pre-operatively is highly recommended.
-This is not formally required, however, especially in mature, stable patients who have already made the lifestyle commitment by publically “identifying male” via binding and/or the use of testosterone.
+This is not formally required, however, especially in mature, stable patients who have already made the lifestyle commitment by publicly “identifying male” via binding and/or the use of testosterone.
 If a patient is transitioning under the age of 18 and demonstrates adequate maturity and understanding of the procedure, we will offer this procedure (age 16 minimum) with full parental consent but also strongly recommend the involvement of (and, ideally, documentation from) an appropriate counselor pre-operatively.

 Is this the equivalent of a mastectomy?